-The dimensions and buttons on the GoPro Hero 5 and Hero 6 are identical making the GoPro Domes for the Hero 5 compatible with the Hero 6.
-We have this Telesin GoPro dome, we purchased it for our GoPro Hero 5 black but it also fits our brand new GoPro Hero 6 black.
-We’ve had our dome for over a year and it’s traveled all over the world with us.
+The dimensions and buttons on the GoPro Hero 5, Hero 6, and Hero 7 are identical making the GoPro Domes for the Hero 5 compatible with the Hero 6, Hero+, and Hero 7.
+We have this Telesin GoPro dome, we purchased it for our GoPro Hero 5 black but it also fits our brand new GoPro Hero 7 black.
+We’ve had our dome for over 2 years and it’s traveled all over the world with us.

 Old models of GoPro require a different dome because the buttons are in different locations on the camera.
-Choosing a quality GoPro dome for Hero 4 and older is much more important because they are not waterproof without the original GoPro case, but Hero 5 and Hero 6 are waterproof to 33 feet / 10 meters.
+Choosing a quality GoPro dome for Hero 4 and older is much more important because they are not waterproof without the original GoPro case, but Hero 5, Hero 6, Hero+, and Hero 7 are waterproof to 33 feet / 10 meters.
 See More Domes Here

 2. GoPro Dome Photo Tips

 Make sure there is something cool above and below the waterline – Just using a dome on your GoPro does not guarantee a good photo.
 A GoPro dome for your Hero 5 or 6 is a great tool for epic underwater photos, but you need something eye-grabbing above or below the surface to make a great photo.